-(1) contexts are unaware of context dependencies in the system beyond their neighbors, and thus treat all neighbors equally.
+- (1) contexts are unaware of context dependencies in the system beyond their neighbors, and thus treats all neighbors equally.
 Specifically, cyclic dependencies remain undetected until a context, seeing the invocation chain, requests models from a context in the chain.
-Furthermore, a context $C_i$ does not know whether a neighbor $C_j$ already requested models from another neighbor $C{j'}$ which then would be passed to $C_i$ ; hence, $C_i$ makes possibly a superfluous request to $C{j'}$ .

-(2) a context $C_i$ returns its local models combined with the results from all its neighbors.
-In case of multiple models, the result size can become huge as the system size and number of neighbors increases.
+Furthermore, a context C_i does not know whether a neighbor C_j already requested models from another neighbor $C{j'}$ which then would be passed to C_i ; hence, C_i makes possibly a superfluous request to C{ij} . - (2) a context C_i returns its local models combined with the results from all its neighbors.
+In case of multiple models, the result size can become huge as the system respectively number of neighbors increases.
 In fact, this is one of the main performance obstacles.